SE25GroupProject/my-cookbook/README.md

 - **📖 Step-by-Step Guidance**: Get detailed, easy-to-follow instructions for every recipe.
 - **🌟 Flexible & Adaptable**: Use as few or as many ingredients as you want—CookBook adjusts to you!
 - **🍴 Recipes for Everyone**: Explore a variety of recipes across multiple cuisines and cultures.
+- **💬 Social & Interactive**: Share recipes, engage with the community, and build your own recipe collection.

 With CookBook, you'll never run out of cooking inspiration again! 🥗🍜🍰